-So, simply put, there may be an extremely limited window of time in which individuals can create, execute, and fund various kinds of Grantor Trusts that could help protect their assets from the cost of long-term care or reduce a future estate tax liability under the current rules.
+So, simply put, there may be an extremely limited window of time in which individuals can create, execute, and fund various kinds of Grantor Trusts that could help protect their assets from the cost of long term care or reduce a future estate tax liability under the current rules.

-The proposed legislation has the potential to dramatically reshape the estate tax planning environment.
+The proposed legislation put forth by the U.S. House of Representatives' Ways and Means Committee has the potential to dramatically reshape the estate tax planning environment.

-Who will this article benefit?
-If you know a client or prospect who is considering placing their assets into an Irrevocable Trust to reduce their estate taxes or to protect their assets from the cost of long-term care, the advice is clear to act now.
-There may be opportunities for your clients to plan now before the potential change comes into effect.
+If you or a loved one are considering placing your assets into an Irrevocable Trust to reduce your estate taxes or to protect your assets from the cost of long-term care, the advice is clear act now.